GRP Estuary Cruiser

 To return to being rather more serious, I saw that the single sheet could be attached at either end of the yard.
 I attached mine to the front, from the foredeck to the jib boom (see below).
 This has the effect of leading it into the cockpit from the front of the boat and also, It does not pass across the cockpit during a gybe.
 This removes the chance of it wrapping around the necks of the crew.
 It is interesting to ask sailing visitors when starting to sail, what they think of the mainsheet.
 They immediately look up at the back of the main boom and realise that there is nothing there.
 It seems like a magic trick.
 It is always entertaining to see their amazement and surprise as they ask, 'Where it is?'

 The boat CAN be sailed and IS sailed with just a single sheet, but it is not the best all-round solution for maximum efficiency.
 Going to windward and beating in short waves there is an enormous amount of inertia in the weight of the yard, sail, rig and mast.
-That will create movement that cannot be secured by a single rope attachment.
+This will create movement that cannot be secured by a single rope attachment.
 No amount of downhauling the yard will stop it ‘falling off’ at the bow when close-hauled.
 To locate a conventional boom the mainsheet triangulates it across the boat at its rear end – to hold it firmly whilst the gooseneck on the mast locks the front end.
 This cannot be done with a single rope which allows side-to-side and up-and-down movement.
 The same lack of firm positioning also applies to the front of the yard.
 This is easy on a model yacht, but the old problem of ‘scale’ and the forces involved on a larger craft demand measures additional to a single rope.

 I use a separate, clip-on, triangulated sheet on the front of the yard to increase the rigidity in the luff of the jib for going to windward (in the picture right it is unclipped from the yard).
 It works well, but it was not good for off-the-wind work as there was too much length of line and too much friction for controlling the yard’s sweeping movement in a gybe as is experienced in a conventional mainsheet arrangement.
 Due to my yard being able to see-saw from front back, pulling down the front meant lifting the back, so the mainsail leech slackens off.
 I therefore use a normal mainsheet system clipped onto the back of the yard and use it to downhaul the yard, sufficient to counterbalance the pull on the yard at the front.
 This works well.
 The sails flatten out, the boat points really well, going to windward at 6 or 7 knots and following the wind naturally.
 Off the wind, I remove the additional sheets and use the single sheet only.